-The 2020 Fiscal Plan for Puerto Rico was submitted on May 3, 2020 to the Financial Oversight and Management Board ("FOMB"), a body created by the enactment of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA").
-The liabilities presented in this valuation are based on existing law only.
+The 2024 Fiscal Plan for Puerto Rico was certified on June 5, 2024 by the Financial Oversight and Management Board ("FOMB"), a body created by the enactment of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA").
+The liabilities presented in this valuation are based on existing law (which includes the 2022 Plan of Adjustment discussed above) only.